"From this slumber, you shall wake, when True Love's Kiss, the spell shall break."

 Hypnotize the Princess: When the glowing green orb appears in Aurora's bedroom as she cries, the light makes her suddenly stiffen and look up.
 Her eyes are glazed, and she stands up very fluidly, following the orb single-mindedly.
 When the fairies call out to her to not touch anything, it momentarily breaks the spell, before Maleficent's voice lulls her back in, and she touches the spinning wheel's spindle.

 Letterbox: Three clips from this movie — Aurora singing in the forest, Philip escaping Maleficent's dungeon, and Aurora and Philip waltzing-became the first pieces of footage to air on TV in widescreen, when shown in the Walt Disney Presents episode "The Peter Tchaikovsky Story".
 However, they played trimmed to 1.82:1.
-In 1997, this became one of the lucky few Disney movies to get a widescreen VHS.
+Additionally, in 1997, Sleeping Beauty became one of the lucky few Disney movies to get a widescreen VHS.
+This presented the movie in the 2.35:1 aspect ratio used for 35mm engagements.

 Love at First Note: Technically they met as a baby and a little boy, but as far as either of them knew, this was their first meeting.

 Love at First Sight: The prince and princess actually meet before the Dude, She's Like in a ComaTrue Love's Kiss in this version, but the only time they spend together is singing a song and dancing in a forest.
 (Technically, they "met" when they were young.
 Aurora was just a baby; Phillip wasn't older than 4 or 5, but they don't realize it until the end.)
 The lovers Hand Wave this by claiming they met "once upon a dream."